 Joey Roth Ceramic Speakers

-Best Design-Focused Speakers: Joey Roth, a Portland-based industrial designer, has created a number of beautiful home items, from minimalist teapots to steel speakers, engraved wooden blocks and self-watering planters.
-His signature design, however, is his ceramic speakers.
-Apart from being fascinating to look at — each is a striking blend of ceramic, wood and cork — the speaker system packs a punch.
+Joey Roth ‘s signature design is his ceramic speakers.
+Apart from being a fascinating sight — each is a striking blend of ceramic, wood and cork — the speaker system packs a punch.
 It’s comprised of two speakers and a subwoofer: the subwoofer has a 50-watt Class D amplifier and both speakers contain a four-inch driver.
-When paired to together, the system belts.
-Roth says the speakers have a minimalistic design, yet they also “quietly but confidently make themselves known.”
-The system is fairly big (the amplifier alone weighs 14 pounds), but it can be placed adjacent your desk since the system connects via cord or Bluetooth.
+When paired together, the system belts.
+Note: it is fairly big (the amplifier alone weighs 14 pounds), but it can be placed adjacent your desk since the system connects via cord or Bluetooth.